Date of Degree

 Copyright 2009 Le Gui

 Gui, Le.
-"Use of operator theory and sub-band filters in the analysis and encoding of signals and images." dissertation, University of Iowa, 2009.
+"Use of operator theory and sub-band filters in the analysis and encoding of signals and images."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.